Chemical Diagnostics to Unveil Environments Enriched by First Stars: Chemical diagnostics

 The {\it chemical diagnostics} presented here were specifically selected to discern the environments enriched by PISNe from other SN types.
 Indeed, we see that PISN-polluted environments reside in very specific regions of the plots, having quite high [Si/O]$> 0.2$, low values of [C/O]$<-0.5$ and [Al/Si]$<-1.5$, and the lowest values of [Al/Mg]$< -1.0$.
 Thus, the combination of the abundance ratios shown in Fig.~\ref{fig:PopIII_only} represents a powerful tool to pinpoint PISN-enriched environments.
 On the contrary, the environments enriched by the other types of Pop~III SNe are not completely separated one from the other and their chemical abundance ratios partially overlap with those imprinted by normal Pop~II SNe.

-In Fig.~\ref{fig:PopIII_only} (top right), we see that only one of the systems presented in \citet{Christensen2023} remains consistent with an imprint from PISN.
-If the [Si/O] JWST measurement will be confirmed with higher resolution data, we predict the following ranges of abundances for other elements, which would imply that this absorber was truly and uniquely polluted by PISNe: [O/Fe]$\simeq[-0.35;1.04]$, [Al/Si]$\simeq[-2.16;-1.95]$, [Si/Fe]$\simeq [0.40;1.58]$ and [Al/Mg]$\simeq[-1.38;-1.28]$.
+In Fig.~\ref{fig:PopIII_only} (top right), we see that only the system toward VDES J0020-3653 in \citet{Christensen2023} remains consistent with an imprint from PISN.
+Comparing the [Si/O] value of this absorber with the predictions of our model for the environments polluted solely by PISN, we determine the possible initial masses for the PISN that enriched this absorber, $m_* \in [183.0; 234.0] \rm M_{\odot}$.
+Then, we predict the range of abundances for other elements, which would imply that this absorber was truly and uniquely polluted by PISNe: [O/Fe]$\simeq[-0.35;1.04]$, [Al/Si]$\simeq[-2.16;-1.95]$, [Si/Fe]$\simeq [0.40;1.58]$ and [Al/Mg]$\simeq[-1.38;-1.28]$.

 Finally, we see that the different chemical abundances predicted for Pop~III enriched environments and measured in various absorbers nicely follow the same trends, with several systems overlapping with the predicted abundances in the various chemical diagnostics.
 Does this mean that all these absorbers have been imprinted by Pop~III SNe?